 To enable USB 2.0 for U-Boot used by UUU, for c language header files, apply the same changes above.
-For defconfig files, apply the changes above on imx8qxp_mek_android_uuu_defconfig.
-The defconfig file is specially for U-Boot used by UUU.
+For defconfig files, apply the changes above respectively on imx8qm_mek_android_uuu_defconfig and imx8qxp_mek_android_uuu_defconfig.
+The two defconfig files are specially for U-Boot used by UUU.